haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Repelling Blast
 Prerequisite: eldritch blast cantrip
 When you hit a creature with eldritch blast, you can push the creature up to 10 feet away from you in a straight line.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 49

 Sculptor of Flesh
 Prerequisite: 7th level